Umar Willis Umar Willis

 Can you dispose of trash that accumulates during the move?

-We are happy to take old boxes, packing material, and moving trash with us at a small extra cost.
+We are happy to take old boxes, packing material, and moving debris with us at a small extra cost.
 If there are unwanted items, we can take those too.
-We also haul junk, construction debris, old appliances, and other items to a disposal site at our hourly rate plus dump fees.
+We also recycle old appliances, and take donatiom items at flat rates.
 Ask ahead of time to arrange this.
+After you are done unpacking, if you have boxes to recycle, we are happy to make them disappearfor a small fee.

 Do movers take a lunch break?
 Do I need to provide food?

-Crews may take short breaks, but we don’t bill you if we take a lunch break.
+Crews may take short breaks, but we don’t bill for the time you if we do take a lunch break.
 (Providing drinks like water or Gatorade is always appreciated.)
+Usually we bring food and drinks with us to work and eat lunch on the way to the offload.

 Can you clean the house after moving?